yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_inference/inference_acceleration.md

 where the summation or accumation operation in matrix multiplication of $X_{i8}W_{i8}$ will be conducted in int-32 data type.

-## Quantization granularities
+### Quantization granularities

-### Overview

 These different granularities offer trade-offs between quantization accuracy and computational efficiency.
 Per-tensor is the fastest but least accurate, per-channel/per-token is the most accurate but computationally expensive, and group-wise provides a balance between the two extremes

-### Per-tensor quantization
-Per-tensor quantization applies the same scaling factor and zero point to an entire tensor (usually a weight matrix or activation tensor).
+**Per-tensor quantization** applies the same scaling factor and zero point to an entire tensor (usually a weight matrix or activation tensor).
 Each weight tensor and activation tensor in the model will have its own set of quantization parameters.
 Note that the biggest challenges for per-tensor quantization is that a single outlier can reduce the quantization precision of all other values.

 ````{prf:example} Per-tensor quantization
 Let's consider a weight matrix $W$, the quantize $W$ into int8, we have the following steps: